HugeNoob/OrganicCompounds/README.md

 # OrganicCompounds

 Interactive organic compound diagrams made with the GoJS library.

-Interactive organic compound diagrams made with the GoJS library.
 Not the best web design but the focal point is the interactive diagram.